Hackensack Meridian Pascack Valley Medical Center | Newswise

-Newswise — WESTWOOD, NJ (August 12, 2024) – Hackensack Meridian Pascack Valley Medical Center announces the launch of its new Pelvic Floor Therapy program, designed to offer specialized care for individuals of all ages and genders suffering from pelvic floor dysfunction.
+Newswise — WESTWOOD, NJ (August 13, 2024) — Hackensack Meridian Pascack Valley Medical Center announces the integration of the NM 830, a state-of-the-art dual-head SPECT system from GE Healthcare, into its suite of advanced imaging equipment.
+This revolutionary system is set to redefine diagnostic imaging standards by delivering unparalleled image quality and efficiency.

-The Pelvic Floor Therapy program at Pascack Valley Medical Center is tailored to provide patients with personalized and comprehensive care.
-Led by a team of dedicated pelvic health therapists, the program begins with a detailed assessment to customize treatment plans addressing specific patient needs and concerns.
-Initial evaluations may include a comprehensive history review, biofeedback assessment of pelvic floor muscles, internal examination, and initiation of a tailored home exercise program.
+The NM 830 represents a significant advancement in medical imaging technology.
+SPECT systems utilize gamma rays to create detailed, three-dimensional images of the internal structures of the body.
+By detecting the gamma rays emitted from a radioactive agent injected into the patient, SPECT systems provide critical insights into the physiological functions and anatomical structures, aiding in the precise diagnosis and treatment planning for various conditions.
+Designed with both technologists and patients in mind, it streamlines workflow for technologists, ensuring smoother operations, while providing doctors with high-fidelity images crucial for accurate diagnoses.
+Patients will benefit from improved lesion detectability and reduced radiation exposure or scan durations, enhancing overall safety and comfort.

-"This new service underscores our commitment to advancing patient care through innovative healthcare solutions," said Francesca Martinez, chief nursing officer at Pascack Valley Medical Center.
-"Pelvic floor dysfunction can significantly impact quality of life, and our goal is to provide a pathway to improved health and well-being for our patients.
-By offering a comprehensive and personalized approach to treatment, we aim to address this condition effectively and compassionately."
+"This new technology marks a pivotal moment for Pascack Valley Medical Center and our commitment to providing world-class healthcare services to our community," remarked Michael Bell, CEO of Pascack Valley Medical Center.
+"With the NM 830, residents can access cutting-edge diagnostic imaging without leaving their community.
+It underscores our dedication to delivering accessible, high-quality care right here at home."

 About Hackensack Meridian Pascack Valley Medical Center